 - Homemade Dehydrated Liver Treats

-Don’t forget to not feed to many of these delicious treats in one day, as they consist of organ meat, and you will have quite a mess to clean up if you do! 💩
+Don’t forget to not feed to many of these delicious treats in one day, as they are made from organ meat and you will have quite a mess to clean up if you do!!

 Thanks for reading this post, I hope you all liked learning how to make these super simple treats that your pet will love.
 If you’re a raw feeder and your pooch always refuses to eat raw kidney, like my girl Lily does, then this should definitely do the trick.

 If you haven’t checked out Tuesday’s post then head over there now, How to Hand Strip a Border Terrier?

 Thanks for checking in and be sure to follow/subscribe to the epoch.pet to never miss a post and follow us on social media, or get in touch with us on Facebook @epoch.pet

 LikeLiked by 1 person